chriscc447/LinkedIn-Scraper/README.md

   + If *graph* is specified, then an undirected graph showing all connections between profiles is created
   + If *tree* is specified, then a hierarchical tree model representing how the scraper processed profiles is created
   + Example: *python vis.py profiles.csv graph profiles_graph*
-    + This command will create a graph with the data in the profiles.csv file
+    + This command will create a graph with the data in the profiles.csv file and save the graph as *profiles_graph.html*

 ## Data dictionary